lardemua/atom_documentation/docs/index.md

 #### Calibration

-This is were finally the system is calibrated.
+This is where finally the system is calibrated.
 ATOM provides extensive visualization functionalities so that it is possible to observe how the calibration is performing.

 More details [here](procedures.md#calibrate).